metrom-xyz/contracts/CONTRIBUTING.md

 Brief explainer of the env variables:

-- `PRIVATE_KEY`: the private key related to the account that will perform the deployment.
+- `PRIVATE_KEY`: the private key of the account that will perform the deployment.
 - `RPC_URL`: the RPC endpoint that will be used to broadcast transactions.
-This will also determine the network where the deployment will happen.
+This will also determine the network where the deployed contracts will reside.
-- `OWNER`: the address that will own the deployed core protocol contracts and that will be able to set some protocol parameters.
+- `OWNER`: the address that will own the deployed contracts and that will be able to set the protocol parameters.
-- `UPDATER`: the address that will be allowed to update Merkle trees for the campaigns.
+- `UPDATER`: the address that will be allowed to update the Merkle roots for active campaigns.
-- `FEE`: the basis points fee to charge on campaigns creation.
+- `FEE`: the fee to charge on campaigns creation, in points per million.
-- `MINIMUM_CAMPAIGN_DURATION`: the minimum campaign duration.
+- `MINIMUM_CAMPAIGN_DURATION`: the minimum allowed campaign duration in seconds.
 - `ETHERSCAN_API_KEY`: the Etherscan (or Blockscout) API key used to verify contracts.
-- `VERIFIER_URL`: the Etherscan pr Blockscout API URL that will be used to verify contracts.
+- `VERIFIER_URL`: the Etherscan or Blockscout API URL that will be used to verify contracts.

 Once you have one instance of this file for each network you're interested in